|MP 7.01.132||Transcatheter Aortic Valve Implantation for Aortic Stenosis|

 - The clinical study must adhere to the standards of scientific integrity and relevance to the Medicare population

-- The study must address quality of life and adverse events at follow-up periods of one year or longer.
+The study must address quality of life and AEs at follow-up periods of 1 year or longer.

 - Freeman RV, Otto CM.
 Spectrum of calcific aortic valve disease: pathogenesis, disease progression, and treatment strategies.
 Circulation 2005; 111(24):3316-26.

 - Coeytaux RR, Williams JW, Jr., Gray RN et al. Percutaneous heart valve replacement for aortic stenosis: state of the evidence.
 Ann Intern Med 2010; 153(5):314-24.